Misprint Pokemon Cards: Exploring the Rare and Quirky World of Collectibles

 Conclusion

-Q: How do I distinguish a misprint from regular wear and tear?
+How do I distinguish a misprint from wear?